-Investment Firms which meet the criteria of Paragraph 26(8)(a) of the Law, whose average on-and-off balance sheet assets over the 4 year period are less than $\in 100$ m, are exempted from the disclosure requirement regarding investment policy.
+Investment Firms which meet the criteria of Paragraph 26(8)(a) of the Law, whose average onand-off balance sheet assets over the 4-year period are less than €100m, are exempted from the disclosure requirement regarding investment policy.

-The Company's average on and off-balance sheet assets for the preceding four-year period are less than €100m and as such it does not meet the criteria of the paragraph 26(8) of the Law.
+The Company's average on and off-balance sheet assets for the preceding four-year period are less than €100m and as such it meets the criteria of the paragraph 26(8) of the Law.
 Therefore, the Company is exempted from the disclosure requirement regarding investment policy.

-9. ENVIRONMENTAL, SOCIAL AND GOVERNANCE RISKS
+8. ENVIRONMENTAL, SOCIAL AND GOVERNANCE RISKS